nodejs/node/src/README.md

 binding functions access to an object for storing such state.
 That object is always a [`BaseObject`][].

-Its class needs to have a static `binding_data_name` field based on a constant string, in order to disambiguate it from other classes of this type, and which could e.g. match the binding’s name (in the example above, that would be `cares_wrap`).
+Its class needs to have a static `type_name` field based on a constant string, in order to disambiguate it from other classes of this type, and which could e.g. match the binding’s name (in the example above, that would be `cares_wrap`).